 Just pursuing a degree for the sake of it, studying something that you are not interested in, or choosing the wrong university can limit the benefits of a university education.

 A degree is challenging, but in all the right ways – pushing students to better themselves and to pursue their ideas with a combination of tenacity and critical reflection.
 So students need to choose to study something they are passionate about, that fires their imagination, and to do so at a university that offers the academic expertise, support and experience that will enhance their learning – and the lifelong positive outcomes it brings.

-For Toni Downes, the benefits are far-reaching: “At CSU, we believe that education can transform the world, because it transforms people.
-The unique experience of studying at university – across the intellectual, practical and social spheres – means that graduates are the best placed to thrive in the current and future workforce and – as CSU’s ethos Yindyamarra Winhanganha states – to generate ‘the wisdom of respectfully knowing how to live well in a world worth living in’.”
+For Toni Downes, the benefits are far-reaching: “We believe that education can transform the world, because it transforms people.
+The unique experience of studying at university – across the intellectual, practical and social spheres – means that graduates are the best placed to thrive in the current and future workforce and – as our ethos Yindyamarra Winhanganha states – to generate ‘the wisdom of respectfully knowing how to live well in a world worth living in’.”

 Invest in a better tomorrow, today